 The upcoming 2020-2021 school year marks our fifth year of homeschooling, and it’s been a phenomenal ride!
 My own history as a high school English teacher in the public school system is partly why I chose to homeschool my children from the very beginning.
 I have a deep respect for teachers, administrators, librarians, coaches, and anyone who dedicates their time and energy to educating children–it is a noble profession!

 After my father’s time in the Air Force, he became a public school teacher; he was even one of my high school teachers!
 My mother went from working in the cafeteria, to the library, to being a teacher’s aide, and then finally on to becoming a phenomenal kindergarten teacher until she retired last year.
 My brother taught middle school math and is now the district technology director.
 My sister-in-law is also a certified teacher, and any student who ever enters her classroom will be blessed because of her!
 Please understand I am not against public school, private school, charter schools, or hybrid schools.
-It’s just not what I wanted for my children.
-Five years into this amazing journey, I’ve never once regretted our family’s fearless foray into home education.
+Who knows, maybe one day we’ll be part of a more formal academic endeavor?!
+But for now, five years into this amazing journey, I’ve never once regretted our family’s fearless foray into home education.

 Our first three years we were involved in a Classical Conversations co-op, and had a wonderful experience!
 I met lovely families and have formed a close circle of friends who I greatly admire.
 As we entered our fourth year of homeschool, I just didn’t have peace about rejoining our local CC community.
 I had a sneaking suspicion the Air Force would keep me busier than usual with my new promotion and new position.
 After prayer and discussion with my husband, we made the tough decision to take a break for the boys’ second grade and kindergarten years.
 God’s grace is so overwhelming!
 He knew long before I did that I’d be away for almost a month of training for First Sergeant Academy.
 He definitely knew long before I did that the coronavirus would remove me from my homeschooling mama role.